Version 43. Applicable from 1 January 2020.

 In some countries, delivery to neighbors may occur if the consignee is not available at the address.

 2.5 In the event that the consignee’s premises are unattended, GLS may hand in the parcel at a GLS ParcelShop, a GLS depot or to re-delivery.
 Consignee will be informed about this.
 After 10 workdays GLS will return the consignment to the consignor.

-2.6 Return, re-delivery and re-direction of parcels will result in extra cost.
+2.6 Return, re-delivery, alternative delivery and re-direction of parcels will result in extra cost.

 2.7 GLS reserves the right to deliver to a different ParcelShop than the customer chooses.

 2.8 BusinessParcels that are actually for a private address can be changed to PrivateDelivery and billed as such.

 2.9 GLS may reject or return a parcel that is not properly packaged or not suitable for parcel distribution.

 2.10 On smaller islands, there may be agreements on delivery.
 Overview is provided on request.

 3.1 Minimum and maximum size and weight for parcels distributed with GLS:

 - Min.
 10 x 15 x 1 cm